• Skip to main content

 Ferrous “Clear Water” Iron

 Ferrous iron is what is often referred to as “clear water iron”.
 Being soluble, ferrous iron is invisible to the eye and cannot be filtered out.
 (It is dissolved in the water, just like sugar is dissolved in stirred iced tea or coffee.
 It’s there, but you can’t see it.)
-If your water has ferrous iron, then you may not even know until red stains start to form in the toilet tanks below the water-line and other places where water is stagnant for a period of time.
+If your water has ferrous iron, then you may not even know until red stains start to form in the toilet tanks below the water line and other places where water is stagnant for a period of time.
 This is because ferrous iron has a tendency to oxidize once it comes in contact with air.
 As seen in the pictures below of the toilet bowl and shower wall, when the water evaporates on surfaces touched by the water, the unsightly iron stain residue is left behind.
 Our iron removal water system can fix this problem.

 How Does Iron In Water Damage Your Home?

-The excessive amount of iron in the water system often causes several serious plumbing issues in the households such as pipe clogging, rusting of appliances, reduced water pressure, and many others.
+The excessive amount of iron in the water system often causes several serious plumbing issues in households such as pipe clogging, rusting of appliances, reduced water pressure, and many others.
 However; let’s explain a few major drawbacks of excessive quantities of iron in water for homes.

 Pipe Clogging: The clogging of pipes is one of the most common problems caused by iron as it accumulates inside the pipes causing reduced water flow.
 It will not only reduce the water pressure in the pipes but it will also be more likely to clog sinks and toilets as well.
 Moreover; every single appliance that uses water will be damaged by the iron.